AdyaaP/AdyaaP/README.md

 # Hullo! 👋
-- My name is Adyaa Aradhana Panda (or Aru for short).
+- My name is Adyaa Aradhana Panda, or you can just go with Aru.
 - I'm currently in the 10th grade.
 - I live in India.
 - I'd like to opt for JEE, and enter Civil Service in future.